carpentries/instructor-training/_episodes/21-carpentries.md

 Similarities between Software, Data and Library Carpentry workshops include:
 *   a focus on technical skills.
-*   an intensive one-day or two-day format taught by volunteer instructors.
+*   an two-day format taught by volunteer instructors.
 *   a focus on filling gaps in current training for learners.

 The major differences between Software, Data and Library Carpentry workshops